 In almost all groups & organizations & communities, members need to communicate in writing with each other privately, person-to-person(s), and need a personal repository for their correspondence.
 The only widespread, decentralized (i.e. not owned by a single vendor) tool for this has been email.

-Email has become a universal cybercrime portal.
-It allows anyone, claiming any identity, to send you any content, any number of times.
+Today, email is increasingly the vehicle for constant, vicious cyberattacks, as it allows anyone, claiming any identity, to send you any content, without limits.
 And it’s long been an obstacle to productivity and effective communication.
-Many apps & services have offered to replace it.
+Many online apps have offered to replace it.
 But email is a network of diverse software & sites.
 A network can’t be replaced by a product or service.

 mnm has two major goals.

 To provide a far safer correspondence model, where you: